fru-io/handbook/docs/engineering/technical-planning.md

 * Comments/discussion occurs on the PR and/or in the RFC PR thread
 * Once there's a conclusion reached for next steps on the RFC PR, incorporate those into the RFC PR
 * Close or merge the PR for memorialization

-The outcome of a RFC could be one or more of several paths.

-* It could close with no action taken.
-* It could solidify consensus around a proposed solution.
-* It could lead to a spike of work to investigate further.
-* It could generate the initial discovery for an ADR.
-* It could lead to technical documentation.

 Borrowing from this [Spotify diagram](https://engineering.atspotify.com/2020/04/14/when-should-i-write-an-architecture-decision-record), the flow is: